Ethics in Planning

 Certified planners — members of the American Institute of Certified Planners — pledge to uphold high standards of practice, ethics, and professional conduct.
 As such, the AICP Code of Ethics and Professional Conduct helps AICP members negotiate tough ethical and moral dilemmas they sometimes face.
 The Ethical Principles in Planning guides advisors, advocates, and decision makers in the planning process.

 - AICP Code of Ethics and Professional Conduct: This Code is a guide to the ethical conduct required of AICP members.
 The Code also informs the public of the principles to which professional planners are committed.
 Adopted April 2016.
 For more information about the 2016 changes, see the Draft Revisions of the AICP Code of Ethics and Professional Conduct

-This statement is a guide to ethical conduct for all who participate in the process of planning as advisors, advocates, and decision makers.
-Please note that it is a guide and not a code by which individuals may be held accountable.
+- Ethical Principles in Planning: This statement is a guide to ethical conduct for all who participate in the process of planning as advisors, advocates, and decision makers.
+It is a guide and not a code by which individuals may be held accountable.
+Adopted May 1992.

 - Ethics in Planning Toolkit: A toolkit for Conducting Ethics Sessions.
 Revised July 2012.

 File a complaint of misconduct, seek informal advice, access annual reports.

 All communications regarding specific ethics situations should occur either in letters or phone conversations with APA's Ethics Officer in his or her capacity as the ethics officer.
 Because of issues of reliability and confidentiality, email communication is not to be used.